ticlazau/ce-fm-exercise/README.md

 Compare the summarized output of the article from /data and calculate the precision (BLEU score) taken into consideration the reference summary (summary-1-flan-ul2--article1) and the candidate summary (summary-2-flan-ul2--article1)

 **NOTE**:
-You can provide your input within a Jupiter notebook containing the cells' output.
+- You can provide your input within a Jupiter notebook containing the cells' output.
 Don't forget to be creative as much as you want in the provided time.
+- Please don't fork this repo.